4 Burning Questions About the Benefits of Diversity & Inclusion

-This is likely, at least in part, due to organizations failing to understand how diversity differs from inclusion.
+This is likely due, at least in part, to organizations failing to understand how diversity differs from inclusion.
 While diversity refers to individual characteristics inherent to each employee (such as race, gender, age, and sexual orientation), inclusion refers to the “lived experiences employees bring to their day-to-day work and how those experiences are accepted, valued, and welcomed”.⁸

-There appears to be a trend of organizations focusing on diversity with paying no mind to inclusion.
-Companies are investing heavily in changing their recruiting, hiring, and onboarding guidelines to appeal to a more diverse talent pool, many are failing to actually value what these diverse recruits have to offer.
+There appears to be a trend of some organizations focusing on diversity with paying no mind to inclusion.
+Companies are investing heavily in changing their recruiting, hiring, and onboarding guidelines to appeal to a more diverse talent pool, yet many are failing to actually value what these diverse recruits have to offer.
 An inclusive work environment is a critical component to keeping diverse hires satisfied.
 Underrepresented groups need to feel they are valued and being treated fairly at an organization, and systems and practices must be put in place in order for this to occur.

 Companies that have practices to promote inclusion are able to retain underrepresented talent longer (surprise, surprise).
 For example, Dell has a flexible working option and a women’s network to help retain female talent.⁹ Leadership also plays a large role in retaining diverse talent.
-Employee turnover can be significantly reduced (and employees retained for longer) through quality inclusive management and relationships.¹⁰
+Employee turnover can be significantly reduced (and employees retained longer) through quality inclusive management and relationships.¹⁰

 One could argue that diversity and inclusion within an organization could be an indicator as to whether a company has the ability to retain a diverse talent pool.
-For example, in the tech industry, unfairness is the single largest driver of turnover affecting all groups (and most acutely underrepresented individuals).¹³ Nearly one quarter of underrepresented men and women of color experience stereotyping in this industry; almost one-third of underrepresented women of color are passed over for promotion—more than any other group.
+For example, in the tech industry, unfairness is the single largest driver of turnover affecting all groups (and most acutely underrepresented individuals).¹³ Nearly one quarter of underrepresented men and women of color report experiencing stereotyping in this industry; almost one-third of underrepresented women of color are passed over for promotion—more than any other group.
 Underrepresented men of color are most likely to leave due to unfairness (40%).
-It would be logical to draw the conclusion that companies who treat underrepresented employees unfairly are left with a homogenous group of individuals (and a lack of diversity and inclusion).
+It would be logical to draw the conclusion that companies that treat underrepresented employees unfairly are left with a homogenous group of individuals (and a lack of diversity and inclusion).

 3. Do diversity and inclusion help people feel happier and not like a number?